 Check out: Best fishing times: how knowing when to go can improve your chances of success

-How to catch carp in winter: fish up in the water
+How to catch carp in winter: the best rigs?
+Try a zig rig

-A key fact to realise when winter fishing for carp, is that carp can spend long periods of time sat well off the bottom so zig rigs (with a hair-rigged floating hook bait suspended above the lead on a light, buoyant mono hook link) are a great help when it comes to learning how to catch carp in winter.
-If bites aren’t forthcoming on bottom baits, try the upper layers of the water with a zig rig.
+A key fact to realise when winter fishing for carp, is that carp can spend long periods of time sat well off the bottom, so zig rigs (with a hair-rigged floating hook bait suspended above the lead on a light, buoyant mono hook link) are a great help when it comes to learning how to catch carp in winter.
+If bites aren’t forthcoming on bottom baits, try exploring the upper layers of the water with a zig rig.
 These are the parts of the lake that'll warm up first as the sun makes brief appearances in winter.

-White, yellow, pink, orange or black pop-up boilies in the 10 to 15mm size range, fake 'corn or pieces of rig foam at two-thirds depth is a good starting point, and be prepared to go closer to the surface.
-Even in conditions that are horrible to us, carp are amazingly often sat just a few feet down.
+White, yellow, pink, orange or black pop-up boilies in the 10 to 15mm size range, fake 'corn or pieces of hair-rigged rig foam at two-thirds depth is a good starting point, and be prepared to go closer to the surface.
+Even in conditions that are horrible to us, carp are amazingly often sat just a few feet down below the surface.
 It’s not just a daytime or desperation tactic, some top carpers use pieces of black rig foam zig rig style day and night as their preferred winter tactic.
 Soak the baits overnight in hemp oil for a great winter carp fishing edge

-How to catch carp in winter: recast regularly
+How to catch carp in winter: the best tip?
+Recast regularly

-Recasting is an essential element to winter carping.
-On waters containing large numbers of carp there’s often a marked trend for takes to come quickly after casting out – almost a ‘golden’ half hour or hour after a bait settles where the chances of it being picked up are at its greatest.
+Recasting is an essential element to winter carp fishing.
+On waters containing large numbers of carp, there’s often a marked trend for takes to come quickly after casting out – almost a ‘golden’ half hour or hour after a bait settles where the chances of it being picked up are at its greatest.

 Move at least one hook bait around regularly, recasting methodically around a swim to see if you can land a bait next to an interested carp.
 If nothing happens reel it in half an hour or an hour later and recast elsewhere; deep areas, gullies, margins, areas that will heat up first like shallow bars, weed beds, overhangs, dead trees in the water and reed beds are all favoured locations for winter carp.

 Check out: How to cast for carp

-How to catch carp in winter: coat and catch
+How to catch carp in winter: adding flavour to baits

 Anything that offers a bigger taste and smell stimulation to encourage a fish to investigate and eat a hook bait can only help catch more carp and more quickly.
 Dips are absolutely essential to maximise the attraction close to your bait.

-High quality food rich dips introduce the equivalent attraction of hundreds of free baits, just by dipping a small PVA bag or even a single hook bait before casting.
+High quality food-rich dips introduce the equivalent attraction of hundreds of free baits, just by dipping a small PVA bag or even a single hook bait before casting.
 A good dunk should be part of your cold water routine every time you cast out.
 Everyone has their favorites when carp fishing in winter and ours include hemp oil and any sweet or spicy, thick food bait dip that sticks to the baits when casting out and disperses in cold water.

 Check out: The best carp bait for winter fishing